ctven/ctven/README.md

 I'm a developer with a love for creating tools that make people's lives easier.

-In my free time, I love reading, working out, playing video games, playing handball, reselling sneakers/streetwear, and being outside.
+In my free time, I love reading, working out, playing video games, playing handball, and reselling sneakers/streetwear.

 📚 I'm currently reading: